 1. Nosferatu (1922)

-You can’t mention vampire movies without recognising where they all began.
+You can’t mention the best vampire movies without recognising where they all began.
 In today’s cinematic climate of CGI that cost the same as the GDP of a small Caribbean island, Nosferatu may not hold up all that well.
 It may actually make you titter at how dated it is.

 However, for featuring a vampire design that’s been aped and tweaked for almost a century, as well as for serving as the inspiration for the basis of the most legendary vampire of them all, Nosferatu should be experienced at least once.
 If you can’t imagine being able to put up with the rough edges of a movie that’s older than your great-grandparents, Werner Herzog’s Nosferatu the Vampyre is a surprisingly excellent remake.